neongreen/artyom.me/lens-over-tea-2.md

 [SO failing question]: http://stackoverflow.com/questions/27138856/why-does-failing-from-lens-produce-invalid-traversals

-I'll retell it here for you; all credit goes to— do I link to Twitter, or SO profile, or Github? and do I use nir real name or just nick? decisions, decisions— whatever, [bennofs][].
+I'll retell it here for you; all credit goes to— do I link to Twitter, or SO profile, or Github? and do I use their real name or just nick? decisions, decisions— whatever, [bennofs][].

 [bennofs]: http://stackoverflow.com/users/2494803/bennofs